-Andrew Jewell is the Principal Lawyer at McDonald Murholme, a company specialising in employment law.
+Andrew Jewell is the Principal Lawyer at Jewell Hancock Employment Lawyers, a firm specialising in employment law.

-Legally, he says it is very important to ensure you have clearly defined what the role requires and ensure they have been adequately trained to fulfill those requirements.
+Legally, he says it’s very important to clearly define what the role requires, and make sure the employee has enough training to fulfill those requirements.

-If you don’t get them integrated before their probation period is up you might find they have decided to take another job offer – and legally they have the right to walk out on you with a maximum of a week’s notice.
+If you don’t get them integrated before their probation period is up, you might find they decide to take another job offer – and legally they have the right to walk out on you with a maximum of a week’s notice.

 “I’ve been told it takes about three months before an employee is really profitable, so to have them walk away because you didn’t go through the process properly sets the business back a long way,” says Jewell.